rafibz007/RestaurantSPA/README.md

 # How to use
 ## Docker
-This project was created befeore I though about adding Docker, so it is not customizable very much.
+This project was created befeore I though about adding Docker, so unfortunately it is not customizable very much.
 Docker compose starts database with custom data.

 You should now have access to: